 Providence is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
-With a population of 189,563 people and 42 associated neighborhoods, Providence is the largest community in Rhode Island.
-Providence has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 190,792 people and 42 associated neighborhoods, Providence is the largest community in Rhode Island.
+Much of the housing stock in Providence was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Providence has more people living here who work in computers and math than 95% of the places in the US.

-Providence is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Providence is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 For the size of the city, public transportation in Providence is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Providence, the benefits are reduced air pollution and congestion on the highways.

-The citizens of Providence are very well educated compared to the average community in the nation: 34.46% of adults in Providence have a bachelor's degree or even advanced degree.
+The population of Providence is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.69% of adults in Providence have a bachelor's degree or even advanced degree.

 The most common language spoken in Providence is English.
 Other important languages spoken here include Spanish and French.